 - 1988 BS, Biology, Slipper Rock University, PA

 Dr. Weber’s research addresses the organization of mammals’ physiology and behavior into circadian (daily) rhythms by the nervous system.
 Experiments in the lab address how the circadian system influences other aspects of physiology & behavior.
-Current student projects include studies of jetlag at behavioral, physiological and neurochemical levels in mice.
+Current student projects include studies of chronic circadian disruption on behavior, physiology and neurochemistry in mice, with a special emphasis on potential links to the onset of diabetes and obesity.

 - National Science Foundation, Characterization of Circadian Rhythms in Spiny Mice, 2004-2006.